(52768) 1998 OR2

-' (provisional designation ') is an asteroid on an eccentric orbit, classified as a near-Earth object and potentially hazardous asteroid of the Amor group, with a diameter of 2 km.
+' is an asteroid on an eccentric orbit, classified as a near-Earth object and potentially hazardous asteroid of the Amor group, with a diameter of 2 km.
 It was discovered on 24 July 1998, by astronomers of the Near-Earth Asteroid Tracking (NEAT) program at the Haleakala Observatory, Hawaii.
 It passed very near to Earth on 29 April 2020 at around 4:15am.
 It is one of the brightest and therefore largest potentially hazardous asteroids known to exist.
 With an observation arc of 37.27 years (13612 days), the asteroid has a well-determined orbit, and its trajectory is well known through the year 2197.
 The asteroid's orbit is only potentially hazardous on a time scale of thousands of years.